ecki/websearch/README.md

 I tried it successfully on JBoss WildFly AS8 Alpha.
 It does no proper life-cycle.
 It will set up a single local ES node with no Index Optimizations set.

+You can preview the app in the build in Jetty by using:

+    > mvn jetty:run

+Currently you need to search for "Title1" and use the Search Button (enter does not work).

 Bernd

 - http://elasticsearch.org